Constanța: Recent history

 A railroad linking Constanța to Cernavodă was laid in 1860.
 In spite of damage done by railway contractors, considerable remains of ancient walls, pillars, etc. came to light.
 What is thought to have been a port building was excavated, and revealed the substantial remains of one of the longest mosaic pavements in the world.

 In 1878, after the Romanian War of Independence, Constanța and the rest of Northern Dobruja were ceded by the Ottoman Empire to Romania.
 The city became Romania's main seaport and the transit point for much of Romania's exports.
 The Constanța Casino, a historic monument and a symbol of the modern city, was the first building constructed on the shore of the Black Sea after Dobruja came under Romanian administration, with the cornerstone being laid in 1880.

 On 22 October 1916 (during World War I), the Central Powers (German, Turkish and Bulgarian troops) occupied Constanța.
 According to the Treaty of Bucharest of May 1918, article X.b. (a treaty never ratified by Romania), Constanța remained under the joint control of the Central Powers.
 The city came afterwards under Bulgarian rule after a protocol regarding the transfer of the jointly administered zone in Northern Dobruja to Bulgaria had been signed in Berlin on 24 September 1918, by Germany, Austria-Hungary, the Ottoman Empire and Bulgaria.
 The agreement was short-lived: five days later, on 29 September, Bulgaria capitulated after the successful offensive on the Macedonian front (see the Armistice of Salonica), and the Allied troops liberated the city in 1918.

 In the interwar years, the city became Romania's main commercial hub, so that by the 1930s over half of its exports were exiting via the port.
 During World War II, when Romania joined the Axis powers, Constanța was a major target for the Allied bombers.
 While the town was left relatively unscathed, the port suffered extensive damage, recovering only in the early 1950s.

 Following the 2022 Russian invasion of Ukraine, the blockading of the Ukrainian Black Sea ports led to renewed interest in the port of Constanta as one possible outlet for transporting grain to the rest of the world.
+In 2026, a stray Ukrainian naval drone exploded in the port, prompting the evacuation of more than 1,300 people.
+The Romanian government blamed the incident on electronic interference by Russia.